-Mitch Landrieu was sworn in as the 61st Mayor of New Orleans on May 3, 2010.
-He has pledged to usher in a new era of peace and prosperity for the people of New Orleans.
-Mitch knows it will be a long, hard road to overcome the City’s challenges, but together we can create jobs, improve schools and make streets safe.
+Mitch Landrieu was sworn in as the 61st Mayor of New Orleans on May 3, 2010 and served until 2018.
+He worked has to usher in a new era of peace and prosperity for the people of New Orleans.

 Mitch grew up as one of nine children in the Broadmoor neighborhood.
 It was here on South Prieur Street that Mitch developed a love for the City of New Orleans.
 Today, Landrieu and his wife Cheryl are raising five children of their own.